donyori/gocorenlp/README.md

 	Port:       8080,        // Set the port number here.
 If omitted, 9000 is used.
 	StatusPort: 8081,        // Set the port number of the status server here.
 If omitted, it is the same as Port.

-	Timeout:    time.Second * 15,      // Set a timeout for each request here.
+	ClientTimeout: time.Second * 15,      // Set a timeout for each request here.
 	Charset:       "utf-8",               // Set the charset of your text here.
 If omitted, "utf-8" is used.
 	Annotators:    "tokenize,ssplit,pos", // Set the default annotators here.

 	// Set the username and password here
 	// if your server requires a basic auth.